 Conferences and CSO accreditation

-The United Nations Convention to Combat Desertification (UNCCD) provides an excellent platform for the full participation of civil society organizations (CSOs) not only at the national level as stakeholders responsible for the implementation of the UNCCD, but also at the decision making level ensuring their participation at the sessions of the Conference of the Parties (COP) to the Convention.
-CSO representatives can participate as observers to the official sessions of the COP and its subsidiary bodies to bring the voice of the population living in affected areas to the international arena.
+The CSO are given an excellent platform for full participation at the UNCCD both at the national level, as stakeholders for the implementation of the Convention, and at the decision-making level ensuring participation to the official sessions of the Conference of the Parties (COP) and its subsidiary bodies.
+CSO representatives can participate as observers to the sessions through an accreditation process.

-In addition to their interventions during the official sessions and the possibility to organize side events, the COP also agreed to organize at each session the so called Open Dialogue Sessions with the CSOs.
-During these sessions CSO representatives organize the agenda and set up a scenario to exchange with the Parties, United Nations agencies and Intergovernmental Organizations on issues that are of relevance to civil society.
+During the official sessions, CSO’s have Open Dialogue Sessions where the representatives organize the agenda and set up a scenario to exchange with the Parties, United Nations agencies and intergovernmental organizations on issues that are relevant to the civil society.

 Following decision 5/COP.10, CSOs accredited to the COP were requested to submit to the secretariat by 30 March 2012 and every five years thereafter: